 Opportunity #2: Create a liquidity cushion

-“You never want to be forced to sell long-term investments at an inopportune time to raise cash.
-It’s better to have some money available in an easy-to-liquidate, short-term investment,” Hamerman advises.
-“So if you skimped on this strategy in the past in favor of longer-term or illiquid investments, this is your opportunity to shore things up.
-Talk with your relationship manager about the best options for your personal and business cushions.
+“You never want to be forced to sell long-term investments at an inopportune time to raise cash,” Hamerman advises.
+It’s better to have some money available in an easy-to-liquidate, short-term investment.
+So if you skimped on this strategy in the past in favor of longer-term or illiquid investments, this could be your opportunity to shore things up.”
+Talk with your relationship manager about the best options for your personal and business strategies.